How can we help?

 Fig. 2: Far-field frequency spectrum plotted by AN-XY Chart.

-The linearly polarized field components, E-theta and E-phi, as well as the circularly polarized components, E-right and E-left, can be plotted in amplitude, phase, real and imaginary parts by choosing these options under Plot in the AN-XY Chart main menu.
+You can also plot the linearly polarized field components, E-theta and E-phi, as well as the circularly polarized components, E-right and E-left, in amplitude, phase, real, and imaginary parts by selecting these options under the Plot menu in the AN-XY Chart application.
+Additionally, you can plot the Axial Ratio, defined as the minor to the major axis ratio of the polarization ellipse, as a function of frequency.

 The far-field spectrum for a selected far-field point can also be tabulated.
-Go to Results > List Far-Field Spectrum in the AN-SOF main menu to display the Select Far-Field Point dialog box, where a fixed Phi and Theta can be selected.
-Then, the list of the far-field components versus frequency will be shown, which can be plotted by clicking the Plot button, Fig. 3.
+To do this, go to Results > List Far-Field Spectrum in the AN-SOF main menu.
+This action will display the Select Far-Field Point dialog box where you can select fixed values for Phi and Theta.
+Afterward, a list of the far-field components versus frequency will be shown, and you can plot it by clicking the Plot button (as shown in Fig. 3).

 Fig 3: Far-Field List showing the far-field components vs. frequency.